Generalizing Riemann curvature to Regge metrics: Numerical examples

-We will consider a structured mesh consisting of $6\cdot 2^{3i}$ tetrahedra, with $\tilde{h}=\max_T h_T=\sqrt{3}\,2^{1-i}$ (and minimal edge length $2^{1-i}$) for $i=0,1,\dots$.
+We consider a structured mesh consisting of $6\cdot 2^{3i}$ tetrahedra, with $\tilde{h}=\max_T h_T=\sqrt{3}\,2^{1-i}$ (and minimal edge-length $2^{1-i}$) for $i=0,1,\dots$.
 We perturb each component of the inner mesh vertices by a random number drawn from a uniform distribution in the range $[-\tilde{h}\,2^{-3.5},\tilde{h}\,2^{-3.5}]$ to avoid possible superconvergence due to mesh symmetries.
 As shown in Figure~\ref{fig:conv_plot} and displayed in Table~\ref{tab:error_N3}, we obtain linear convergence when $\gappr\in\Regge_h^k$ has polynomial degree $k=0$.
 For $k=1$ and $k=2$, higher convergence rates are obtained as expected.
-Therefore, Corollary~\ref{cor:conv_Riemann_int} is sharp for $k\geq 1$.
-For $k=0$ we observe numerically linear convergence, which is better than predicted by Corollary~\ref{cor:conv_Riemann_int}.
-Further investigations suggest, however, that the observed linear convergence for $k=0$ is only pre-asymptotic.
-To test if Lemma~\ref{lem:est_a_bbnd}, Lemma~\ref{lem:est_b_bbnd} (adapted to dimension $N=3$), and the sum of both are sharp, we compute the $H^{-2}(\Omega)$-norm of the linear functionals
+Therefore, Corollary~\ref{cor:conv_Riemann_int} is sharp.
+For $k=0$ we observe numerically linear convergence in all settings, which is better than predicted by Corollary~\ref{cor:conv_Riemann_int}.
+Further investigations suggest, however, that the observed linear convergence for $k=0$ is only pre-asymptotic, i.e., the final rate of convergence (or in this case no convergence) has not been reached yet.
+A detailed test if Lemma~\ref{lem:est_a_bbnd}, Lemma~\ref{lem:est_b_bbnd}, and the sum of both are sharp has been performed in \cite{GN2023b} for the first setting with the embedded manifold $f_1$ in terms of the Einstein tensor, which coincides up to an index change with the curvature operator in three dimensions, cf. \eqref{eq:rel_curv_einstein_3d}, and is therefore omitted here.

-where we approximate the parameter integral by a Gauss quadrature with five and seven quadrature points.
-As depicted in Figure~\ref{fig:conv_plot_crit_term}, the norm of this functional for the optimal-order interpolant $g_h$ with $k=0$ stagnates at about $2.5\cdot 10^{-4}$ after first converging with a cubic rate.
-The level of stagnation is lower than the overall error of about $2\cdot 10^{-3}$ for the finest grid, see Table~\ref{tab:error_N3}.
-The loss of convergence is not due to approximation of the parameter integral, as the results change only marginally when going from five to seven integration points.
-Therefore, the lack of convergence stated by Corollary~\ref{cor:conv_Riemann_int} is not yet visible in Figure~\ref{fig:conv_plot}.
-For linear elements $k=1$ quadratic convergence rates are obtained as expected from Lemma~\ref{lem:est_a_bbnd} and Lemma~\ref{lem:est_b_bbnd}.